KnowPulse-KnowledgeBase/Germplasm-Search/_episodes/01-Searching-for-a-germplasm.md

 ![Screenshot of main code listing](../fig/Searching-for-a-germplasm-5.png)

 Use the drop-down to select `AGILE Activity 2`, then select `plant biomass`; now a violin plot is generated automatically.
 The x-axis here shows the year and growing locations while the y-axis shows the single plant biomass in grams.
+You can see distribution of the trait across multiple site years.

 ![Screenshot of main code listing](../fig/Searching-for-a-germplasm-6.png)